Marcus-UK/CV/README.md

 *First Line Technical Analyst*

 Scholarpack is a small but rapidly growing software business that produces a management information system (MIS) for primary schools.
 During my time at the company, I was part of a five person support team that was .
 During my time on the team, our customer satisfaction ratings never dropped below 90%.
-My primary responsibilities are listed below.

 - Acted as the first point of contact for all customers requiring software support (both phone and live chat).
 - Worked with customers to resolve non-technical issues and provide general software guidance.